Childhood Education International: Publications

 ACEI’s flagship publication is Childhood Education: Innovations, first published in 1924.
 Childhood Education: Innovations is published six times a year.
-Each issue includes articles that describe organizations, practices, or projects that are taking truly innovative approaches to education, or present new perspectives on an existing practice that results in an innovative approach.
+Each issue includes articles that describe organizations, practices, or projects that are taking truly innovative approaches to education, or present new perspectives on an existing practice that result in an innovative approach.

 The Journal of Research in Childhood Education is a quarterly publication featuring peer-reviewed articles that advance knowledge and theory of the education of children, infancy through early adolescence.
 Issues provide reports of empirical research, theoretical articles, ethnographic and case studies, participant observation studies, and studies deriving data collected from naturalistic settings.